jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why did you bow?"
 I ask.

 An old builder watches him go.
 "We were lost on the water.
 Sun.
 Waves.
 Thirst.
 Fighting.
 Hunger.
 He was a fisher.
 When the Navigator passed, he kept us calm.
 He kept us together.
 He brought us to the island.
 Then our cousins met us with spears.
 We made ready to die.
 He was still.
 He walked to them.
 He spoke their grandfathers' names.
 We saw the blood we shared.
 He showed them our hard blades.
-There enemies became kin.
+There, enemies became kin.
 Then he filled our baskets again.
 Healed the sick.
 Read the gods' signs.
 Found this new island.
 He could have made us serve him.
 Instead he became a fisher again, happy to tend his nets."

 Another builder says, quietly, "Do not tell him.
 But he is our king."